aspnetzero/documents/doc/Getting-Started-Mvc-Angularjs.md

 <img src="images/download-mvc5-jquery.png" alt="Create project" class="img-thumbnail" width="572" height="534" />

-Select "**ASP.NET MVC 5.x & jQuery**" or "**ASP.NET MVC 5.x & Angularjs 1.x**" based on your preference.
+Select "**ASP.NET MVC 5.x & jQuery**" or "**ASP.NET MVC 5.x & AngularJS 1.x**" based on your preference.
 Your project will be ready in one minute.
 After extacting the downloaded zip file and opening solution in **Visual Studio**, you will see solution structure as shown below: